taher9990/openvpn/README.md

 #### To know which command should be used, you need to know the service daemon location####
 ```
 netstat -paunt | grep openvpn
+ps ffaux | grep openvpn
-Then search by the process Id
+or search by the process Id
 ps -aux | grep 1148
 You will find the daemon "--daemon"  then look for " --cd" to see where is the path"
 ```